-Operator – This is whether the value of the the field should be equal to, greater or less than.
-The field is a drop down of available options.
+Operation – The field is a drop down of available options, including whether the value of the the field should be equal to, greater or less than.

 Value – This drop down contains all possible entries stored in the system.
 Use the Search link on the right if there is a large amount of data in the list.